spf13/spf13-vim/README.markdown

 8. `.vimrc.local` - local user configuration

 See `.vimrc.bundles` for specifics on what options can be set to override bundle configuration.
 See `.vimrc.before` for specifics on what options can be overridden.
-Most vim configuration options should be set in your `.vimrc.fork` file, bundle configuration needs to be set in your `.vimrc.bundles.fork` file.
+Most vim configuration options should be set in your `.vimrc.fork` file; bundle configuration needs to be set in your `.vimrc.bundles.fork` file.

 You can specify the default bundles for your fork using `.vimrc.before.fork` file.
 Here is how to create an example `.vimrc.before.fork` file in a fork repo for the default bundles.
 ```bash
     echo let g:spf13_bundle_groups=[\'general\', \'programming\', \'misc\', \'youcompleteme\'] >> .vimrc.before.fork
 ```